Hans5958/Hans5958/src/base.md

 I don't have a certain large project that is in focus.
 I only do small projects here and there.
 But, hey, it's "honest work".
 If you ask about something that I can proud of, go check my [Mini HTMLs](https://hans5958.github.io/mini-htmls).

 Outside programming, I also like to write things about anything that I interest, from translation, collecting text, editing Wikipedia articles, or just writing normal articles.
-You can search through my repos for that, or go to [my blog](https://hans5958.github.io/blog).
+You can search through my repos for that, or on [my blog](https://hans5958.github.io/blog).

 I also like to chat with my friends, try to be the best on my school, and having a great time with my family, if you ask.